justincoding618/esmfold/README.md

 Once you have setup your vitrual environement, you will run the command `conda activate [yourstreamlitenv_name]` (replace with your virtual environment name).

 ## Installing Libraries for Your Virtual Environment
-Along with setting up your virtual environment, you will need to install the following for the virtual environment to work:
+Along with setting up your virtual environment, you will need to install the following (outside your virtual envrionment and within your working machine) for the virtual environment to work:

 * `pip install streamlit`
 * `pip install stmol`